Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 How to Winterize a Lawn Mower

 Start by mixing a fuel additive to the gas.
-There are several brands of fuel additives that extend to life of gas (especially if the petrol contains ethanol).
-Fill up the mower's gas tank with the stabilized fuel mixture, then start the mower and let the engine run for at least ten minutes.
-The goal is for the gasoline with the fuel additive to circulate throughout the motor's carburetor and fuel line, protecting the engine components from stale fuel.
+There are several brands of additives that help to clean the fuel system while extending the lifespan of gas (especially if the petrol contains ethanol).
+Fill up the gas tank with the stabilized fuel mixture, then start the mower and let the engine run for at least 10 minutes.
+The goal is for the stabilized gas mixture to circulate throughout the motor's carburetor and fuel line, protecting the engine components from stale fuel.

 Top off the gas tank with a little more of the the stabilized fuel mixture before closing the gas cap.